hari8118/info-java/README.md

   let response = null;
   switch (intent) {
     case 'greeting':
       response = 'Hello!
+I am Infosec.
 How can I assist you today?';
       break;
     case 'help':
       response = 'How can I help you?';